 Brand owners looking to explore the potential for white spirits in China should look at the possibilities of standard-priced spirits.
-A growing middle class in China is encouraging a relaxed approach to extravagant spending than the previous generations.
-Standard products are showing promise, thanks to the growth of ecommerce and retail channels.
+A growing middle class in China is encouraging a more relaxed approach to extravagant spending than the previous generations.
+Standard products are showing promise, thanks to the growth of eCommerce and retail channels.

 Absolut is aware of the growing interest in Chinese culture and arts, which has been evident in China’s largest cities over the past few years.
 Absolut may be more visionary than many of its rivals as this interest grows among urban youth over the next few years and pushes aside the more dominant South Korean or Japanese youth cultures.
 It is important to remember that Absolut’s young customers in China are less frequent than Absolut’s target demographics of Europe and North America.
 Therefore, the brand’s success may take longer.

-Brands must maximuze Chinese social media platforms
+Brands must maximize Chinese social media platforms

-The Absolut Vodka is the leader in China’s Vodka market.
+Absolut Vodka is the leader in China’s Vodka market.

 SKYY VODKA realize the Challenge to sell only online in China

 Skyy, which is made in the USA, follows.
 Absolut Vodka is the most trusted brand in China’s Vodka market.
 It has worked closely with many sectors.
 Absolut Vodka has always considered what is popular and used the most loved element to decorate its products or create appealing advertisements in the past.
-Absolut Vodka is a well-known vodka brand that has a pleasant taste, attractive advertising and a high price.
+Absolut Vodka is a well-known vodka brand that has a pleasant taste, attractive advertising, and a high price.